How to Get More HVAC Leads in 2026

 Here is what actually drives HVAC leads for a 1-5 truck shop, ranked by what works.

-1. Google Maps — where most HVAC leads start
+1. Google Business Profile and Google Maps — where most HVAC leads start

 When an AC unit fails in July, the homeowner picks up their phone and searches "HVAC near me" or "AC repair Dallas."
 They look at the map pack, call one of the first three results, and book whoever answers or calls back first.
 This is the primary lead path for residential HVAC, and it happens entirely on Google.